tarantool/doc/doc/reference/reference_lua/config/utils_schema.rst

     ..  data:: allowed_values

         A list of values allowed for the node.
+The values are taken from the :ref:`config-schema_node_annotation-allowed_values` node annotation.

     ..  _config-schema_node_object-apply_default_if:

     ..  data:: apply_default_if

-        A
+        A function to define when to apply the default node value.
+The value is taken from the :ref:`config-schema_node_annotation-apply_default_if` annotation.

     ..  _config-schema_node_object-computed: